fauxtix/DaisyPets/README.md

 Just start/run the Api first, and choose wich of the projects to use ('set as the startup project').

 Due to its simplicity, the SQLite database was chosen for data storage.
-For its structure, please see https://github.com/fauxtix/DaisyPets/blob/master/MauiPetsApp/MauiPets/PetsDB.db.sql
+For its structure, please see https://github.com/fauxtix/DaisyPets/blob/master/MauiPetsApp/MauiPets/PetsDB.db.sql.

+The ORM chosen to work with the database was Dapper, due to its ease of use and speed, especially in queries.

 The front-end screenshots presented in this Read.me file are in Portuguese, but I plan to include English, French and Spanish versions for all the projects.

 The web version (blazor) already includes the four languages.

 It provides mostly CRUD (Create, Read, Update, Delete) operations for Pets and other entities related to them.